juliolvfilho/drf-template/README.md

 - Django Rest Framework 3.12
 - Removed all non-essential apps and middleware
 - Flake8 + Black (linter and formatter)
+- Default Throttling (prevents a user from making the same API call twice in a very short period)

 ### Setup